-Introducing an RRP in the U.S. and Japan markets shows a net public health benefit with reduced tobacco-related mortality and increased YLS.
+Introducing an RRP in all four markets, the U.S., Italy, Japan, and Singapore shows a net public health benefit with reduced tobacco-related mortality and increased YLS.

 The model is limited by considering only four smoking-related diseases and does not account for smokeless tobacco, nicotine replacement therapy, or e-cigarettes.